OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 I don’t explain how to build the PetClinic application in this post.
 If you are new to building Java applications, we have a number of [Java Guides](https://octopus.com/docs/guides?application=java) which include step-by-step instructions to setup CI/CD pipelines for various tools.
 :::

-For both the sequential and rolling deployment, the PetClinic application and database are hosted in [Google Cloud](https://cloud.google.com/gcp)
+For both the sequential and rolling deployment processes, the PetClinic application and [MySQL](https://www.mysql.com/) database are hosted in [Google Cloud](https://cloud.google.com/gcp).
+All of the infrastructure including the servers, load balancer and databases are re-created regularly using [Runbooks](https://octopus.com/docs/operations-runbooks)

-### A note on some caveats
+### Some caveats

- - Database
+It’s important to highlight that this post makes a couple of assumptions about the application set-up:

+1. The database is already deployed in a highly available configuration.
+For more information on MySQL high availability, refer to the [documentation](https://dev.mysql.com/doc/mysql-ha-scalability/en/ha-overview.html).
- - Load balancer sticky sessions
+1. Load balancer sticky sessions

 ## Sequential deployment process

 ## Converting to a rolling deployment process

-### Runbooks?

 :::success